Sanction Information

 • Grounds must be either owned by the club or association or under a current hire/lease agreement with Council/venue owner and in all cases must be in suitable condition for football and be safety inspected by the club prior to use.

-• Official winter season trials and pre-season training commencing 1 January onwards subject to the same conditions as noted above.
+• Official winter season trials and pre-season training 1 January to the Competition start date subject to the same conditions as above.

 • Official club registration days, meetings, working bees, cleaning of facilities and canteen operations (approved year round).

-• FNSW Futsal Competitions and Futsal Centres – includes official trials and training by FNSW registered Futsal players.
+• FNSW Futsal Competitions and Futsal Centres and associated futsal team training.

-• FNSW State Competitions, tournaments and events including official trials and training.
+• FNSW State Competitions, tournaments and events and associated team training.

-• End of year presentations held at the club’s own venue – excluding any events involving amusement rides, jumping castles which require separate Sanctioning Application, or activities listed as High Risk which require Sanctioning Application at time of planning, or Non-Sanctioned (Not Permitted) activities as listed below.
+• End of year presentations held at the club’s own venue – excluding any events involving amusement rides, jumping castles which require separate Sanctioning Application, or activities listed as High Risk which require Sanctioning Application at time of planning, or Non-Sanctioned (Non Permitted) activities listed below.

 Sanctioning Application Required

-The following activities must be sanctioned by FNSW and therefore a Sanction Application must be submitted a minimum of 14 days prior to the event and approval granted by FNSW for the activity to proceed:
+A Sanction Application must be submitted to FNSW for the following a minimum of 14 days prior to the event and approval must be granted by FNSW for the activity to proceed:

 • Bunnings BBQs (or similar)